Skip to content

 2

-Receiving with a single variable: (True, 'Excellent')
+Using a single variable to receive: (True, 'Excellent')

-8. Import Modules with import Statement
+8. Importing Modules with import Statement

 Imported Script Location Import Method